marwanm-dev/Devto-clone/MISSING.md

 Auth0 Authentication

-ReadingList, FAQ, About, Contact

 Redirect to previous page he was on if refresh token expired and he was redirected to login and actually logged back

 Use Toast on notification

+ReadingList, FAQ, About, Contact

 _NEEDS FIX_

-Realtime Notifications not working in different browsers
+Optimistic updates (Bookmarking post homepage, follow tags page not tag page)

+Realtime Notifications (using setTimeout), suggestions => (create its own apiSlice so u can invalidates on posting a new not) + likeComment, replyComment

 .ENV variables